 The interpreter will quickly explain to the person that they are a professional interpreter and will be interpreting everything they say.
-Not only will this clarify the interpretation process, especially in phone interpretation, it is often very reassuring to the individual.
+Not only will this clarify the interpretation process, especially in phone interpretation, but it is also very reassuring to the individual.

-2. Speak directly to the individual and make eye contact.
-Speak in first person.
+Speak directly to the individual and make eye contact.
+Speak in the first person.

 Using an interpreter doesn’t mean that it has to be less personal.
-A great tip here is to speak to the individual as if there were no interpreter around.
+A great tip here is to speak to the individual as if there were no interpreters around.
 Speak in the first person, not the third.
-It is easier and way more effective for an interpreter to interpret first person interactions.
+It is easier and way more effective for an interpreter to interpret first-person interactions.

 This one is difficult to get used to at first, but using short sentences will give the interpreter a chance to relay what you are saying effectively.
 Interpreters may take notes to remember key things you say during a more “long-winded” sentence, but short and complete sentences ensure that no detail is left out.